apache/spark/docs/building-spark.md

 ## Speeding up Compilation

-Developers who compile Spark frequently may want to speed up compilation; e.g., by using Zinc (for developers who build with Maven) or by avoiding re-compilation of the assembly JAR (for developers who build with SBT).
+Developers who compile Spark frequently may want to speed up compilation; e.g., by avoiding re-compilation of the assembly JAR (for developers who build with SBT).
 For more information about how to do this, refer to the [Useful Developer Tools page](https://spark.apache.org/developer-tools.html#reducing-build-times).

 ## Encrypted Filesystems